JTechEng/jtlog/README.md

 # Installation

-Pull the files from the repository, and from the project directory, run './install' as root, or run 'sudo ./install'.
-You may have first to change file permissions to make install executable: 'chmod 755 install'.
+Pull the files from the repository, and from the project directory, run _./install_ as root, or run _sudo ./install_.
+You may have first to change file permissions to make install executable: _chmod 755 install_.

 If your Raspberry Pi is not configured to enable the SMBus, you will need to make a few small changes to the operating environment.
 See the man pages and/or [Raspberry Pi - Python V3 I2C Support](http://www.jtecheng.com/?p=959).
 Please be aware that at the time of creating the web page, modifications to the SMBus module were required for use in Python 3; this is no longer the case, and is noted on the page, but enabling the kernel modules and verifying TI2C devices are visible is still necessary.